YapengZheng/YapengZheng.github.io/_pages/about.md

 # Working Papers
-- *2022* Xiao Wang and Yapeng Zheng, On the estimation of a dynamic network model with degree heterogeneities.
+- *2022*, Xiao Wang and Yapeng Zheng, On the estimation of a dynamic network model with degree heterogeneities.
-- *2022* Xiao Wang and Yapeng Zheng, On the estimation of a dynamic network model with fixed level sparsity.
+- *2022*, Xiao Wang and Yapeng Zheng, On the estimation of a dynamic network model with fixed level sparsity.

 # 📖 Educations
-- *2021.06 -  present*, Statistics (Financial Engineering).
+- *2021.06 -  present*, Master, Statistics (Financial Engineering).
-- *2017.09 - 2021.06*, Statistics (Mathematical Statistics).
+- *2017.09 - 2021.06*, Bachelor, Statistics (Mathematical Statistics).